U.S. flag

 Enhancing Healthcare Team Outcomes

-Medical errors are undeniably an important cause of patient morbidity and mortality within the United States healthcare system.
-These errors are prevalent at rampant levels, and the consequences of such errors can have severe impacts on the patient, family members, and clinicians.
+Medical errors are undeniably an essential cause of patient morbidity and mortality within the United States healthcare system.
+These errors are prevalent at rampant levels, and the consequences of such errors can severely impact the patient, family members, and clinicians.
 The interprofessional healthcare team plays an invaluable role in preventing medical errors; team effort is crucial in identifying strategies and solutions to reduce the burden of medical error on the healthcare system.
 Nurses, pharmacists, rehabilitation professionals, nutritionists, and physicians are integral to the patient care team and crucial in preventing medical errors.
-Practitioners who work in error-prone environments must recognize their roles as healthcare team members who are responsible for reducing unnecessary errors.[22]
-The interprofessional team members comprising the RCA team should include professionals from all disciplines to ensure an effective and accurate RCA occurs.[Level 5]
+Practitioners who work in error-prone environments must recognize their roles as healthcare team members responsible for reducing unnecessary errors.[49]
+The interprofessional team members comprising the RCA team should include professionals from all disciplines to ensure an effective investigation and implementation of corrective measures.

 Review Questions